 2017 – Dolce & Gabbana Dress White/Black Polka Dot

 On this occasion, she wore a white fit-and-flare dress with large black spots.
-It was from Dolce and Gabbana.
-She accessorised with a pair of black suede sandals by Office, her Oscar de la Renta faux pearl and gold disc earrings and her BV8170 sunglasses by Bvlgari.
-She also carried her Victoria Beckham Quincy Bag.
+It was by Dolce & Gabbana.
+She accessorised with her black suede Nina sandals by Office, her Oscar de la Renta earrings, and her Bvlgari sunglasses and her Victoria Beckham Quincy bag.

 2017 – Catherine Walker WildFlower Dress in White/Multicoloured Print